mickcrosse/PERMUTOOLS/README.md

 [hc,pc,cic,statsc] = permuvartest2(x,y,'correct',1);
 ```

 To demonstrate the benefit of permutation tests with max correction over traditional parametric tests, we plot the *F*-statistic along with the parametric and permutation CIs for each test.
-Variables that are found to be significantly different (*p* < 0.05) are indicated by black circles (*F*-tests) and red x's (permutation tests).
+Variables that are found to be significantly different (*p* < 0.05) are indicated by black o's (parametric tests) and red x's (permutation tests).
 We see that applying max correction widens the CIs of the test statistic such that none of the spuriously significant results survive.

 ```matlab
 % Get F-statistic